PaulsyWaulsy/PaulsyWaulsy/README.md

 </p>

 Currently exploring rendering systems and engines design in C++
-> Everything build on linux, with neovim and a bit of coffee
+> Everything built on linux, with neovim and a bit of coffee